-If the grievant and his/her representative are not satisfied with the response from Step 3, the grievance may be submitted to arbitration.
-The grievant and his/her representative shall, within 20 duty days after receipt of the decision of the Superintendent/designee, notify the District of the intent to submit the grievance to arbitration.
-Prior to the arbitration hearing, the parties may mutually agree to pursue a form of mediation to resolve the issue.
-Resolution through such mediation shall be reduced to writing and signed by all parties to the grievance.
+If resolution is not reached through mediation or mediation is bypassed, the grievance may be submitted to arbitration.
+The grievant and his/her representative shall, within twenty (20) duty days after receipt of the decision of the Superintendent/designee, notify the District of the intent to submit the grievance to arbitration.